Urban-Analytics-Technology-Platform/poppusher/caching_etc.md

-For the purpose of ensuring file integrity, these metadata could itself be cached, provided there is a suitable mechanism for keeping this metadata cache uptodate.
+For the purpose of ensuring file integrity, these metadata could itself be cached, provided there is a suitable mechanism for keeping this metadata cache up-to-date.
 Alternatively the metadata could be retrieved on demand.

 ## Detecting whether an upstream file has changed (without re-downloading)